PostHog/posthog.com/contents/handbook/people/feedback.md

 - Preparation includes reading our handbook about how to be a good feedback [giver](/handbook/people/feedback#how-to-give-good-feedback) and [receiver](/handbook/people/feedback#how-to-receive-feedback-well).

-- Feedback to be 70% constructive – this is an opportunity to help each other to grow.
+- As a guide the mix of positive and constructive feedback will vary.
+You should spend more time talking over the constructive even if you have a long list of positive things to share – this is an opportunity to help each other to grow.

 - Everyone is  expected to give feedback to everyone, even if they don’t work together directly.
 It may be very short feedback, which is ok!